 Our software is proprietary and fundamental to our business.
-We rely on a combination of copyright, patent, trademark and trade secret laws in the United States and other jurisdictions, and on license and confidentiality agreements and technology measures to protect our proprietary technology and brand, and prevent unauthorized use of our software.
+To protect our proprietary technology and brand, and prevent unauthorized use of our software, we rely on a combination of copyright, patent, trademark and trade secret laws in the United States and other jurisdictions, license and confidentiality agreements, and technology.
 We generally seek to protect our trade secrets by entering into non-disclosure agreements with our employees and customers, and historically have restricted access to our software and source code, which we regard as proprietary information.
 We have obtained or applied for patent protection with respect to some of our intellectual property and have registered or applied to register some of our trademarks in the United States and in selected other countries.
 We actively monitor use of our intellectual property and have enforced, and will continue to enforce, our intellectual property rights.
 In the United States, we are generally able to maintain our patents for up to 20 years from the earliest effective filing date, and to maintain our trademark registrations for as long as the trademarks are in use.

 The laws of many countries in which our products are licensed may not protect our intellectual property rights to the same extent as the laws of the United States.
-While we consider our intellectual property rights to be valuable, we do not believe that our competitive position in the industry can depend solely on obtaining legal protection for our software products and technology.
+While we consider our intellectual property rights to be valuable, we do not believe that our competitive position in the industry depends solely on obtaining legal protection for our software products and technology.
 Instead, we believe that the success of our business also depends on our ability to maintain a leadership position by continuing to develop innovative software products and technology.